lucianareynaud/oop/README.md

 Syntax to create a new shirt object.
 The yntax order matches the init method. **This is called instantiating an object**.
 Syntax and order match the init method.
 I am initializing this specific shirt with the attributes.
 Python is going to call the init method to initialize this shirt object.

+Initializing the t-shirt:running the function, we have an output object.
+The output is a shirt object, and all the letters and numbers is python giving the location and memory where the object is stored.
+But this isn't very useful unless we store the object in a variable.
+So in the next slide, we will store the object in a variable.
+Shirt object will stored in the variable new shirt.
+The new shirt variable has a color, size, style and price associated with it.
+You can access these attributes using the dot syntax.